 If you access your super benefits before you reach your preservation age, the taxable component of your super benefit is subject to benefits payment tax, while a person accessing super benefits on or after preservation age (but younger than 60) you may not have to pay tax on a lump sum super benefit (for more information, see SuperGuide article Retiring before the age of 60: the tax deal).

-Note: Preservation age is age 60 for those born after June 1964, and age 55 for those born before July 1960, and at least 56 years for those born after June 1960, and at least 57 years for those born after June 1961.
+Note: Preservation age is age 60 for those born after June 1964, and age 55 for those born before July 1960, and at least 56 years for those born after June 1960, and at least 57 years for those born after June 1961, and at least 58 years for those born after June 1962, and at least 59 years for those born after June 1963.
 A person aged 30 years is clearly born well after June 1964, so would have a preservation age of 60 years.
+For more information on preservation age, see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 59 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age.

 A person under preservation age, who accesses super benefits early, can expect super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 2% (22%).
 If your benefit includes a tax-free component, then this part of the benefit is tax-free when paid before preservation age.

-Note that my response cannot be relied upon as advice, and also note that I have calculated the possible tax payable on the benefits merely for illustrative purposes.
+Note that our response cannot be relied upon as advice, and also note that we have calculated the possible tax payable on the super benefits merely for illustrative purposes.

 Important: Note that not all super funds permit early access to super benefits.
 Readers considering applying for early access to super benefits will need to check if their super fund’s rules permit early access.
 For more information on accessing super early, see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.